cwru-sdle/xct-aluminum-bondwire-corrosion/README.md

 ## Automated Image Segmentation and Processing Pipeline Applied to X-ray Computed Tomography Studies of Pitting Corrosion in Aluminum Wires

 This is the official repository for "Automated Image Segmentation and Processing Pipeline Applied to X-ray Computed Tomography Studies of Pitting Corrosion in Aluminum Wires".
-This respository contains the code and pipeline necessary to reproduce the work from this paper or to apply to your own dataset.
+This respository contains the code and pipeline necessary to reproduce the work from this paper or to apply the approach to your own dataset.

+## Repository Design

 ## Downloading Data